DaeHwanGi/DRLND_P3_Collab_Compet/report.md

 * fc2 : nn.Linear(fcs1_units+action_size, fc2_units)
 * activation : nn.functional.leaky_relu
 * fc3 : nn.Linear(fc2_units, 1)

 #### Hyper parameters
+I modify some parameters.
+Experiments have shown that the size of the buffer and batch size have the greatest effect on the score.
+Because input features are pretty simple, I also make my network complexity lower than before project

 Parameter | Value
 --- | ---
 BUFFER_SIZE | int(1e5)